ariG23498/TokenLearner/README.md

 | 8 | 8 | 54.898% | [Link](https://tensorboard.dev/experiment/0PpgYOq9RFWV9njX6NJQ2w/) |
 | 4 | 8 | 55.196% | [Link](https://tensorboard.dev/experiment/WUkrHbZASdu3zrfmY4ETZg/) |

-We acknowledge that the results with this new TokenLearner module is slightly off than expected and this might mitigate with hyperparameter tuning.
+We acknowledge that the results with this new TokenLearner module are slightly off than expected and this might mitigate with hyperparameter tuning.

 # Acknowledgements